Folderr/Folderr/Paths.md

 ### POST /api/short

-Shorten a link with Evolve-X
+Shorten a link with Folderr-X

 Returns success unless data is missing or invalid link is sent.